harleypig/git-plugin-manager/README.md

 * Remove a plugin: `git plugin remove plugin-name`
 * List installed plugins: `git plugin list`

+The `plugin-name` is derived from the repository name with `.vim` and `.nvim` stripped.

 ## Development

-To install the `git-plugin`, you need to clone this repository and install the required dependencies using [Poetry](https://python-poetry.org/).
+To develop `git-plugin`, you need to clone this repository and install the required dependencies using [Poetry](https://python-poetry.org/).

 These instructions assume you already have poetry installed.

-* Clone the repository: `git clone https://github.com/harleypig/git-submodule-manager.git`
+* Clone the repository: `git clone https://github.com/harleypig/git-plugin-manager.git`
-* Change to the directory: `cd git-submodule-manager`
+* Change to the directory: `cd git-plugin-manager`
 * Install the dependencies: `poetry install`
 * Build the project: `poetry build`